xma711/notebook/android/app_development/README.md

 App/res/activity_main.xml
 ---------------------------------

-I guess for every activity there must be a corresponding xml file to state the layout.
+For every activity there should be a corresponding xml file to state the layout.

 Anyway, for the MainActivity, the layout file is app/res/activity_main.xml.